Frequently Asked Questions (FAQ)

 T1 Flight Medical (air & ground compatible).

-Service every 10,000 km or 3 months (whichever comes first).
-We’ve never had a vehicle fail during a mission.
+Service every 10,000 km or every 3 months (whichever comes first).
+As a result, no vehicle has ever broken down during a mission.

 Are you accredited?

 Yes.
-Bryan Morgan Care is a licensed ambulance provider.
+Bryan Morgan Care is an accredited ambulance service.

 Yes.
-Including BIG and RIZIV registration, plus additional aviation and repatriation training.
+Among others, BIG- and RIZIV-registered, with additional aviation and repatriation training.

 Are you inspected?

 Yes.
-Including audits/inspections by Qualicor Europe, NIAZ, Vinçotte and the FOD Public Health.
+Among others, by Qualicor Europe, NIAZ, Vinçotte and the Federal Public Service Health.

 Are you a training placement?

 Yes.
-We host internships for universities and colleges.
+We are a placement site for universities & colleges.

 For families & private individuals